aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/520_Setup/tf-files.md

 ### get-bucket-name.sh

-This script simply returns a json formatted unique bucket name, the bucket wil be used to store the Terraform state files.
+This script simply returns a json formatted unique bucket name, the bucket will be used to store the Terraform state files.
 This script is started by the  data "external" "bucket_name" resource in the s3-bucket.tf file (see later).

 The only output this script is allowed to produce is a valid JSON formatted string.
 This is done in the last line of the code by the jq utility **jq -n --arg bn "$BUCKET_NAME" '{"Name":$bn}'**.